HOW TO USE AUTOMATIC PARKING ASSIST WITH BRAKING

 2. You must remain in the vehicle when the feature is active and always be prepared to take over steering or change gears as needed.

-3. To turn Automatic Parking Assist with Braking on, either press the AUTOMATIC PARKING ASSIST button or switch on the dash, or activate it through your infotainment system.
-The button or switch is labeled with an icon that looks like the letter P with arrows pointing to two squares.
+3. To turn Automatic Parking Assist with Braking on, either press the Automatic Parking Assist button or switch on the dash, or activate it through your infotainment system.

 5. You’ll hear a beep to let you know the system has detected a large enough parking space.
 Instructions will appear on the instrument panel or infotainment screen telling you when to stop and shift to REVERSE.
 Your steering wheel may also vibrate to let you know you can remove your hands from the wheel.